GoogleCloudDataproc/initialization-actions/gcs/CONFIGURATION.md

 #### Service account impersonation

-If the following property is set, the service account specified will be impersonated by generating a short-lived credential when accessing GCS.
-Configured authentication method authentications will be used to authenticate the request to generate this short-lived credential.
+Service account impersonation can be configured for a specific user name and a group name, or for all users by default using below properties:

+*   `fs.gs.auth.impersonation.service.account.for.user.<USER_NAME>` (not set by
+    default)

+    The service account impersonation for a specific user.

+*   `fs.gs.auth.impersonation.service.account.for.group.<GROUP_NAME>` (not set
+    by default)

+    The service account impersonation for a specific group.

 *   `fs.gs.auth.impersonation.service.account` (not set by default)

+    Default service account impersonation for all users.

-If any of the following properties is set, the service account specified will be impersonated by generating a short-lived credential when accessing GCS if the current user or group name matches with specified user or group name.
+If any of the above properties are set then the service account specified will be impersonated by generating a short-lived credential when accessing Google Cloud Storage.

+Configured authentication method will be used to authenticate the request to generate this short-lived credential.

-If both are set, then the service account associated with the user name will take precedence over the service account associated with the group name.
+If more than one property is set then the service account associated with the user name will take precedence over the service account associated with the group name for a matching user and group, which in turn will take precedence over default service account impersonation.

-*   `fs.gs.auth.impersonation.service.account.for.user.<USER_NAME>` (not set by default)
-*   `fs.gs.auth.impersonation.service.account.for.group.<GROUP_NAME>` (not set by default)

 ### IO configuration